FAQ

 What is Q-Tune?

-Q-Tune is the first DIY guitar tuner pedal kit designed for musicians, builders, and tinkerers who want a high-performance tuner they can build and modify themselves.
+Q-Tune is the first DIY guitar tuner pedal kit designed for musicians, builders, and tinkerers who want a high-performance tuner they can build themselves.
+It has a bright 2.8" touchscreen, studio-grade accuracy, and firmware that keeps improving over USB-C.

 Do I need to know how to solder?